erossini/BirkbeckPiazza/README.md

 ### Phase A: Install and deploy software in virtualised environments[10 marks]

-· Install all the necessary packages in your virtual machine.
+- Install all the necessary packages in your virtual machine.
-· Deploy your code in the virtual machine using your GitHub repository.
+- Deploy your code in the virtual machine using your GitHub repository.
-· Your REST API endpoints should be availble under your virtual machine IP address based on examples and guidelines seen in class.
+- Your REST API endpoints should be availble under your virtual machine IP address based on examples and guidelines seen in class.
-· Provide a short description of your setup in the report.
+- Provide a short description of your setup in the report.
-· Briefly discuss your installation and the structure of your folders.
+- Briefly discuss your installation and the structure of your folders.

-Provide screenshots if necessary.
+    - Provide screenshots if necessary.

-· Do not include Linux commands in the report.
+- Do not include Linux commands in the report.

 ### Phase B: Enforcing authentication/verification functionalities [5 marks]

-·Your service should include user management and JWT functionality using NodeJS.
+- Your service should include user management and JWT functionality using NodeJS.

-The JWT will authorise the auctioning RESTful API to store data for authorised users in your database.
+    - The JWT will authorise the auctioning RESTful API to store data for authorised users in your database.

-You can use a MongoDB database for storing data required in the coursework, as shown in the labs.
+    - You can use a MongoDB database for storing data required in the coursework, as shown in the labs.

-·Your code should authenticate users each time you perform any action point of the following Part C,for example,whenever users post, interact, or browse messages.
+- Your code should authenticate users each time you perform any action point of the following Part C,for example,whenever users post, interact, or browse messages.

-Unauthorised users are not allowed to access your resources and perform database requests.
+    - Unauthorised users are not allowed to access your resources and perform database requests.

-·Any user input should follow a verification process for validation purposes.
+- Any user input should follow a verification process for validation purposes.
 You are encouraged to improvise and apply your validations.

 ### Phase C: Development of Piazza RESTful APIs [30 marks]

-·Your APIs should allow the basic functionalities provided in the Action points of Section 2.
+- Your APIs should allow the basic functionalities provided in the Action points of Section 2.

-·Each post on the Piazza wall should include the following data:
+- Each post on the Piazza wall should include the following data:

-The post identifier.
+    - The post identifier.

-The title of a post.
+    - The title of a post.

-The topic of a post from one of the following four categories: Politics, Health, Sport or Tech.
+    - The topic of a post from one of the following four categories: Politics, Health, Sport or Tech.
 Each post could belong to one or more topics.

-A timestamp of the post-registration in the Piazza API.
+    - A timestamp of the post-registration in the Piazza API.

-The message body of a post.
+    - The message body of a post.

-The post-expiration time.
+    - The post-expiration time.
 After the end of this time, the message will remain on the Piazza wall, but it will not accept any further actions,e.g.(likes, dislikes, or comments).

-The status of a post could be “Live”or “Expired”.
+    - The status of a post could be “Live”or “Expired”.

-Information about the post owner(e.g.,a name).
+    - Information about the post owner(e.g.,a name).

-The number of likes, dislikes, or a list of comments, if any.
+    - The number of likes, dislikes, or a list of comments, if any.

-Any other information you might need to store essential for your project.
+    - Any other information you might need to store essential for your project.

-·Each user interaction with a post on a topic (like, dislike or comment) should includethe following data:
+- Each user interaction with a post on a topic (like, dislike or comment) should includethe following data:

-Information about the user interacting with the post of a topic (e.g., a name).
+    - Information about the user interacting with the post of a topic (e.g., a name).

-The interaction value (including a like, a dislike, or a comment made).
+    - The interaction value (including a like, a dislike, or a comment made).

-The time left for a post to expire.
+    - The time left for a post to expire.

-Any other information you can store essential for your project.
+    - Any other information you can store essential for your project.

-· You are encouraged to develop your database collections and application logic and expand Phase C as required.
+- You are encouraged to develop your database collections and application logic and expand Phase C as required.

-Provide a brief description of your database models in the report.
+    - Provide a brief description of your database models in the report.

-Use screenshots if necessary.
+    - Use screenshots if necessary.

-· You should list the RESTful API endpoints in your report with a simple example of using your API.
+- You should list the RESTful API endpoints in your report with a simple example of using your API.

-·Consider the following.
+- Consider the following.

-Only authorised users should access the API.
+    - Only authorised users should access the API.

-The API should allow any registered user to perform posts.
+    - The API should allow any registered user to perform posts.

-You are encouraged to set any other constraints to improve the software's functionality.
+    - You are encouraged to set any other constraints to improve the software's functionality.

-You are encouraged to improvise and develop any functionality you like.
+    - You are encouraged to improvise and develop any functionality you like.

 ### Phase D: Testing your application [15 marks]